 Patients should be encouraged to make healthier food choices and exercise frequently among other stress management strategies.
 These recommended nutrients can support stress management in this stage*:

 Lastly, the body devolves into a state of complete and utter exhaustion without the ability to recover from stress.

-Hyperstimulation of the stress response can also affect cardiovascular and metabolic function along with many of these patients showing signs of thyroid dysfunction, pre-diabetes and insulin resistance.
-During this stage, these key nutrients are recommended to support stress management.
+Hyperstimulation of the stress response can also affect cardiovascular and metabolic function along with many of these patients showing signs of thyroid dysfunction and insulin resistance.
+During this stage, these key nutrients are recommended to support stress management.*

 Managing stress is a problem that all of us will face at one point or another.
-If left untreated, chronic stress can lead to significant, long-term health problems.
+If left to fester, stress can lead to significant, health problems.
 Intervening early is critically important to help your patients properly deal with stress and encourage positive outcomes.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.

 Subscribe to get email notifications about the latest Davinci blog posts